jaykobdetar/AI-Dialogue-Generator/Audio_converter_readme.md

 ## Limitations

-- Requires HTML input in Discord message format
+- Requires HTML input in standard message format
 - Limited by ElevenLabs API quotas and rate limits
 - Static voice assignment (no mid-conversation voice changes)
 - No support for text formatting or rich content